 The reset input has an internal 10K pull-up resistor to +5 volts.
 Momentarily sinking this input to ground with a contact closure or open collector NPN transistor activates the reset function.
-The display value will be reset to 0 if a reset input is received.
+The Reset input is used for storing Peak and Valley values.
 The Reset input is TTL or CMOS compatible with a minimum high of 3.5 VDC and a maximum low of 1.5 VDC.
 The reset line is active on the negative going edge.